iotaledger/tips/text/0017-message/0017-message.md

 Node implementations may provide weak guarantees regarding the completion of indexes to address the above scenarios.

 Besides the index, the payload will also have a data field.
-  A message that has been attached to the tangle and approved by a milestone has useful properties: You can verify that the content of the data did not change, and you can ascertain the approximate time it was published by checking the approving milestone.
+  A message that has been attached to the Tangle and approved by a milestone has several useful properties: verifying that the content of the data did not change and determining the approximate time it was published by checking the approving milestone.
 If the payload will be incorporated under the `signed transaction payload`, the content will be signed as well.